thehui87/Learning-Godot/class_styleboximagemask.md

 #### <a name="get_image">get_image</a>
   * [Image](class_image)  **`get_image`**  **(** **)** const

-Return the image used for mask testing. (see [[#set_imag|set_imag]]).
+Return the image used for mask testing. (see [`set_imag`](#set_imag)).

 #### <a name="set_expand">set_expand</a>
   * void  **`set_expand`**  **(** [bool](class_bool) expand  **)**

 Set the expand property (default).
-When expanding, the image will use the same rules as [[styleboxtexture|StyleBoxTexture]] for expand.
+When expanding, the image will use the same rules as [StyleBoxTexture](class_styleboxtexture) for expand.
 If not expanding, the image will always be tested at its original size.

 #### <a name="get_expand">get_expand</a>
   * [bool](class_bool)  **`get_expand`**  **(** **)** const

 Return wether the expand property is set(default).
-When expanding, the image will use the same rules as [[styleboxtexture|StyleBoxTexture]] for expand.
+When expanding, the image will use the same rules as [StyleBoxTexture](class_styleboxtexture) for expand.
 If not expanding, the image will always be tested at its original size.

 #### <a name="set_expand_margin_size">set_expand_margin_size</a>
   * void  **`set_expand_margin_size`**  **(** [int](class_int) margin, [real](class_real) size  **)**